MarxKnowswine/gns3_os10_preloaded/README.md

 # Notes:
 - When prompted whether non-root users should be allowed to use wireshark and ubridge, select ‘Yes’ both times
+- The system will restart in order to make new virbr0 config loaded